vasilakisfil/Introspected-REST/README.md

 #### 9.1.3.
 Metadata
 If hypermedia is links and actions, then what is metadata ?

-Metadata are information about the resource that is not related for its manipulation, yet it's crucial for the client to understand API's responses and access the API's capabilities.
+Metadata are information about the resource that is not related with the data, including hypermedia.
+In essence, metadata is a superset of hypermedia and it's crucial for the client to understand API's responses and access the API's capabilities and manipulate the resources.

-Metadata could be API-specific, resource-specific, action-specific or even object-specific.
+Metadata could be **API-specific, resource-specific, action-specific or even object-specific**.

-However there is a distinction between different types of metadata.
+However, there are multiple types of metadata for each one.
+Runtime is only supported by object specific.
+## Runtime Metadata
+Runtime metadata are depending on the response and object which resulted by the incoming request.

+Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

+## Structural Metadata

+## Hypermedia Metadata

+## Informational metadata
+runtime metadata
+human-targeted metadata
+other metadata like data types?

 ##### 9.1.3.1 Request's metadata
 These metadata could be static for a resource, an endpoint or dynamic and volatile,